 - Pain during urination

 Fever is one of the common signs of infectious balanitis.
-You may seek medical care if your son has symptoms of balanitis since the infection may spread to the urinary tract.
+You may seek prompt pediatric care from a specialist if your son has symptoms of balanitis since the infection may spread to the urinary tract.
 Usually, balanitis does not cause severe problems in children.
 However, repeated infections may warrant surgical treatments.

 Complications Of Balanitis In Children

 In rare cases, balanitis may occur with posthitis, an inflammation of the foreskin.
 If balanitis and posthitis occur together, it is called Balanoposthitis.
 Recurrent balanitis with phimosis (tight foreskin) may cause phimosis to last longer if balanitis is left untreated.
 It may also increase the risk of frequent urinary tract infections (3).

 Although most cases may resolve within a few days without any treatment, recurrent balanitis may cause severe pain, penile discharge, and scarring in children.
 Scarring may interfere with urine flow and cause discomfort.
 You may seek medical care if your child has balanitis more than once.